myz540/myz540.github.io/_posts/2022-01-02-the-prodigal-son.md

 <h2> It's been a long time... </h2>

 It's been a long time, I shouldntve left you... without a dope beat to step to.
 But no really, it has been a long time.
 In fact, I didn't publish a single blog post in 2021, which is absolutely crazy since that was essentially a full year of COVID where I was working from home and had plenty of time and substance to write about.

+![deckard1](/assets/deckard/deckard1.jpg)

 Alas, I've been busy.
 The most important update is of course the birth of my son, Deckard Sen Zhong.

-![deckard1](/assets/deckard/deckard1.jpg)
+His namesake comes from the classic game Diablo II and it is rather serendipitous that [Diablo II: Resurrected][d2-resurrected] was released shortly after his birth.
+Deckard Cain[deckard-cain] is of course the Horadric scholar who is a focal character in all the Diablo games.
+If I had a daughter, I was prepared to name her [Akara][akara], high priestess of the sisterhood of the sightless eye.

 ![deckard-dara1](/assets/deckard/deckard_dara1.jpg)